scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 To make this easier to work with I'm going to declare `unfold` as a method on the `MyList` companion object.
 I have made a slight tweak to the definition to make type inference work a bit better.
 In Scala, types inferred for one method parameter cannot be used for other method parameters in the same parameter list.
-However, types inferred for one method parameter list can be used in subsequenst lists.
+However, types inferred for one method parameter list can be used in subsequent lists.
 Separating the function parameters from the `seed` parameter means that the value inferred for `A` from `seed` can be used for inference of the function parameters' input parameters.

 I have also declared some **destructor** methods, which are methods that take apart an algebraic data type.